OCA/connector/connector/doc/guides/concepts.rst

 systems.

 The connector defines some base classes, which you can find below.
-Note that you can define your own ConnectorUnits as well without reusing them.
+Note that you can define your own ConnectorUnits as well.

 Mappings
 ========